mapbox/batfish/docs/configuration.md

 A [Browserslist](https://github.com/ai/browserslist) value to specify which browsers you need to support.

-This option is used to process your CSS through [Autoprefixer] and determine which Babel transforms to apply through [babel-preset-env].
+This option is used to process your CSS through [Autoprefixer] and determine which Babel transforms to apply through [@babel/preset-env].

 **This option determines the browser support of your production build (`batfish build`).
 During development (`batfish start`), this will be overridden by [`devBrowserslist`]** (unless `devBrowserslist` is set to `false`).